hirenj/SNP-server/README.md

 ## Setup on an Amazon EC2 Instance, storing data on S3 ##

 You can back the execution of this using EC2.
-Start up an instance of the following AMI
+Start up an instance of the following AMI: ami-6b814f02

 Log in to the machine:

 Following that, from the snp-server directory: